PagerDuty/full-service-ownership-docs/docs/functions.md

 ## Runbooks
 Things will go wrong.
 Services will fail for any variety of reasons.
 As you learn about the different nuances of your service, you should keep a record of what you've successfully done in the past that might resolve common issues in the future.
 In an ideal world, you have the ability to resolve these common issues at the source of the problem within your code.
 But sometimes, a procedural fix may be necessary until you reach that ideal state.
 [Runbooks](https://en.wikipedia.org/wiki/Runbook) are a great place to store these types of procedural fixes.

-Always remember that a runbook is not comprehensive—it's not possible to consider every type of incident or issue that a service may encounter, and due to the nature of complex systems, there isn't always a common procedure for every incident that occurs.
+Always remember that a runbook is not comprehensive — it's not possible to consider every type of incident or issue that a service may encounter, and due to the nature of complex systems, there isn't always a common procedure for every incident that occurs.
 However, it can be helpful to capture repeated processes or initial approaches to troubleshooting.

 When changes are made to how the service functions or is implemented, or when previous recurring issues are fixed, the runbook may become out of date and the procedures within them suddenly become invalidated.
 A stale procedure in a runbook can sometimes be more dangerous than no procedure at all because incident responders trust your previous experience and may try these invalidated procedures without the typical scrutiny during a moment of crisis.
 The previous "fix" might now instead inflict additional damage.
 To avoid this, be sure to include a step or stage for updating runbooks into your release process.

 ## Production Operations
 Owning a service also means operating it in production.
-The service team is responsible for setting up monitoring and alerts (focus on ensuring your SLOs), setting up and maintaining supporting tools, and ensuring an appropriate level of robustness and reliability.
+The service team is responsible for setting up monitoring and alerts (focus on ensuring your SLOs are met), setting up and maintaining supporting tools, and ensuring an appropriate level of robustness and reliability.

 Some organizations use a combination of a centralized infrastructure support team (e.g., SRE) in tandem with support that comes from within the service ownership team.
 Some organizations have service ownership teams that own the entire stack soup to nuts.
 The level of responsibility here will vary.
 However, a number of effective guides to running software in production are available, and we recommend turning to the [Google SRE book](https://landing.google.com/sre/sre-book/toc/) for in-depth guidance when operating in production.